 With only 5 laps of the race to go, it was questionable whether Latifi’s car could be cleared in time.
 The lapped cars still needed to unlap themselves before the safety car could be brought in and the race allowed to proceed.
 It appeared that the title deciding race was to end under a safety car.
 If this happened, Hamilton would be the race winner and the 2021 World Champion.

 Masi’s Twist On The Safety Car Unlapping Rules

 However, the desire has always been that a race should not end under a safety car.
 The Race Director, Michael Masi, then made the unexpected decision to allow only the lapped cars between Hamilton and Verstappen on the track to unlap themselves.

 He did not give the instruction to the other lapped cars throughout the field to overtake and to unlap themselves.
 This was to save time so that the safety car could be called into the pits with one lap still to go, to allow the race to end under racing conditions.
 However, this decision practically awarded the race win to Verstappen.

-He had brand new soft tyres whereas Hamilton had very worn hard tyres, and due to the safety car, Verstappen was just behind Hamilton when the final racing lap started.
-He overtook Hamilton early in the lap, and despite Hamilton’s efforts to retake the position, the fresher tyres won out – Verstappen was crowned the 2021 World Champion.
+He had brand new soft tires whereas Hamilton had very worn hard tires, and due to the safety car, Verstappen was just behind Hamilton when the final racing lap started.
+He overtook Hamilton early in the lap, and despite Hamilton’s efforts to retake the position, the fresher tires won out – Verstappen was crowned the 2021 World Champion.

 Mercedes lodged a complaint, saying that the safety car overtaking rules for lapped cars had not been followed.
 Red Bull said that they rules had not been broken, they had only been applied in a new way.
 Eventually the decision was upheld due to another regulation that states that the Race Director has overriding authority over the use of the safety car.